beothorn/bcbridge-examples/README.md

 ## Redirection on same app

-How to redirect a function inside a single app.
+Redirects a function inside a single app.

+## Multitenant

+Runs two apps on the same process with different environment variable.